OJB-Quantum/Gabriels-Horn/README.md

 # Gabriels-Horn
-Generate a visualization of Gabriel's Horn in Python and Blender.
+Generate a visualization of Gabriel's Horn in Python and Blender; also called Torricelli’s Trumpet, a geometric figure with infinite surface area and finite volume.

 ---